 sudo systemctl status plexmediaserver.service

-Once we know it works and we verified that the service is running we can add the plexmediaserver to you repositories.
+Once we know it works and verify that the service is running, we can add the plexmediaserver to your repositories.
 Doing this will allow Ubuntu to update PLEX using the standard updating commands.

 echo deb https://downloads.plex.tv/repo/deb public main | sudo tee /etc/apt/sources.list.d/plexmediaserver.list